Vanillaware: Reception and impact

 The release of Odin Sphere established Vanillaware's gaming reputation, and helped bring 2D art to the attention of mainstream gaming after years of relative obscurity.
 Odin Sphere also salvaged Kamitani's career in the games industry after the prolonged impact of Princess Crown's failure, allowing him to pursue more projects with Vanillaware.
 While the company's artwork has been its main appeal, the exaggerated artwork of Dragon's Crown drew criticism from Western journalists, particularly the sexualized Sorceress design.

 Odin Sphere directly inspired Beijing-based indie group OTK Games to develop The Vagrant, a 2D hack-and-slash game.
 The small team described it as a tribute to the games of Vanillaware.
 Following his departure from Vanillaware, Deguchi founded the independent studio Monochrome Corporation and developed Grand Kingdom.
-He was inspired by and drew from both Grand Knights Kingdom and other Vanillaware titles.
+He was inspired by and drew from both Grand Knights History and other Vanillaware titles.